-Through these roles, I have been active in NZNO’s Aged Care, Primary Health and Private Hospital Sectors, as well as heading the membership structures in the DHB Sector.
+Through these roles, I was active in NZNO’s Aged Care, Primary Health and Private Hospital Sectors, as well as heading the membership structures in the DHB Sector.

-My all-round experience at the highest level in both professional and industrial wings of our union, in governance roles and as an NZNO staff member has given me a thorough grounding in the NZNO Vision, “Freed to care, Proud to nurse”.
+My all-round experience at the highest level in both professional and industrial wings of our union, in governance roles and as an NZNO staff member gave me a thorough grounding in the NZNO Vision, “Freed to care, Proud to nurse”.

 3.2 Understanding of nursing and the wider health sector

 As NZNO President, I have been privileged to represent nursing on the national and international stage, while keeping up my own clinical practice by working shifts on the ward.
 I believe this has afforded me a unique understanding of nursing in Aotearoa New Zealand, from the point of care to the corridors to power, never losing touch with the realities at the bedside.

 Since 2017, I have also developed my understanding of the wider health sector through postgraduate study in Public Health at the University of Otago, focusing on health systems and health policy.

 This all-round understanding has enabled me to represent NZNO to a wide range of external stakeholders including: